ganeshramakrishnanbr/jumbo_nocode_gen2/docs/README.md

 ---

-**Note**: This is a production-ready implementation of the Jumbo No-Code Builder platform with comprehensive features, persistent storage, complete control library, theme support, and enterprise-level capabilities.
+**Note**: This is a production-ready implementation of the Jumbo No-Code Builder platform with comprehensive features, persistent storage, complete control library, theme support, section management with rename capability, and enterprise-level capabilities.
 The SQLite integration ensures reliable data persistence while maintaining excellent performance and user experience across all 40+ form controls and advanced features.